MC42/hi-im.kim/writing/pmmm/sous-chef.md

 "Besides, isn't cooking for someone kinda like love?"

-Homura's face matched the tone of Madoka's hair rather quickly.
+Homura's face matched the hue of Madoka's hair rather quickly.

-Tatsuya babbled at Tomohisa as he put the boy back on the ground to play with his rattle, heading into the kitchen to relieve Madoka from her pot-stirring duties.

-"I cook with love too for Junko, so I guess it runs in the family."

-"Dad!"
-Madoka balked, as he chortled to himself confidently.

 "Can you two play with Tatsuya?
-I don't want this to burn."
+I'll finish up lunch."

+Tatsuya babbled at Tomohisa as he put the boy back on the ground to play with his rattle, heading into the kitchen to relieve Madoka from her cooking duties.

 Madoka turned to the living room to find her guest ~~and crush~~ already happily entertaining her brother.

-She felt her heart blossom a little bit more.
+She felt her heart blossom a little bit more as she joined her on the stretch of carpet.

 ---